cnorm35/bridgetown-blog/src/_posts/tailwind_darkmode.md

 The first thing that happens in this controller is logging to the console that the method was called.
-This iswhelpful for ensuring that your action ran at the correct time, like clicking the theme toggle button.
+This is helpful for ensuring that your action ran at the correct time, like clicking the theme toggle button.

 The next part is to add the `hidden` class to `both` the light and dark-mode.